 Staff Extranet >

-If you wish to share your views and experiences, positive or negative, you can get in touch with our Patient Advice and Liaison Service (PALS).
+Click below to video call a friend or relative who is on our wards.
+Click on 'Contact Us' above to share your views and experiences, positive or negative, with our Patient Advice and Liaison Service.

 Advice for carers and how we can help you caring for your loved ones.

 Whether working in busy urban locations such as Bournemouth, Poole and Weymouth or serving residents in rural areas, our 5,000-strong workforce is at the heart of what we do.

 If you are struggling to cope or feel yourself nearing a breakdown, Access Mental Health is here to provide help.

 A range of services which provide support at times and places when people need it the most.